-The English and Writing Program offers courses ranging from Shakespeare to Rhetoric, from Creative Writing to Advanced Composition, from Native American Myths to Linguistics.
+The English Program offers courses covering subjects like literature, rhetoric, advanced composition, literature and writing pedagogy, and linguistics.
 We hope students leave the program with a well-rounded education that not only broadens their knowledge but their worldview as well.

 We also feature classes that encourage students to engage the community, including courses such as Technical Writing and Grant Writing.
 There is also the Supervised Practicum, which helps students gain practical experience in fields they might consider pursuing after graduation.

 Plotting your major path is essential to obtaining an English and Writing degree in a timely fashion, so don't forget to pick up a copy of each term's course offerings from the main office.
 These forms will help you plan your academic path towards earning an English and Writing degree.

 How to Declare an English and Writing Major